stevenjlho/leetcode/solutions/45. Jump Game II/README.md

 ## Approach

-1. Set `currentEnd` tracks the farthest position reachable with the current number of jumps, `maxReach` tracks the maximum position that can be reached from the current position, and `jumps` counts the jumps made.
+1. Set `currentEnd` to track the end of the current jump range, `maxReach` tracks the maximum position that can be reached from the current position, and `jumps` counts the jumps made.
-2. Loop through each element of the array up to the second last element.
-This is because reaching the last element means you've already arrived at the destination.
+2. Loop through each element of the array up to the second-to-last element, as reaching the last element signifies the end of the journey.
-   - For each element, update `maxReach` with the maximum between the current `maxReach` and the sum of the current index `i` and the jump length `nums[i]`.
-This can keep track of the farthest index that can be reached (`maxReach`) by any of the indices within the current jump range (`currentEnd`).
+   - For each position, calculate the furthest position that can be reached (`i + nums[i]`) and update `maxReach` if this is greater than the current `maxReach`.
    - If the current index `i` reaches the `currentEnd`, it means it's time to make a jump to continue.
-Increment `jumps` by `1` to signify making a jump.
-Update `currentEnd` to `maxReach` to represent the new farthest position you can reach with the next jump.
+Increment `jumps` by `1` and update `currentEnd` to `maxReach` to start a new jump range.
 This ensures that the number of jumps is minimized because you're making the most of each jump.
-3. After the loop, return the total number of jumps required to reach the end of the array.
+3. Once the loop completes, `jumps` contains the minimum number of jumps required to reach the end, which is returned as the final result.

 ## Complexity